Canada: When Interest Meets Reliable Revenue

 $$ \Delta I + \Delta R \geq \Delta S $$

 Where interest repricing \(\Delta I\) and revenue shocks \(\Delta R\) already exceed the annual growth of reliable revenue \(\Delta S\).
-Canada’s structural headroom is now negative.
-The constraint is not approaching.
-It is already active.
+Canada’s structural headroom is now negative..
+Under current conditions, the constraint is active.
+Under even modest population recovery, it remains fragile rather than resolved.
 This paper documents how that threshold was crossed, why it matters, and what it reveals about the true fiscal flexibility of the system.

 This paper shows that Canada’s constraint is not primarily a debt problem, but a value capture and demographic transition problem.